Maillard reaction: Foods and products

 The Maillard reaction is responsible for many colors and flavors in foods, such as the browning of various meats when seared or grilled, the browning and umami taste in fried onions and coffee roasting.
-It contributes to the darkened crust of baked goods, the golden-brown color of French fries and other crisps, browning of malted barley as found in malt whiskey and beer, and the color and taste of dried and condensed milk, dulce de leche, toffee, black garlic, chocolate, toasted marshmallows, and roasted peanuts.
+It contributes to the darkened crust of baked goods, the golden-brown color of French fries and other crisps, browning of malted barley as found in malt whiskey and beer, and the color and taste of dried and condensed milk, dulce de leche, black garlic, chocolate, toasted marshmallows, and roasted peanuts.

 6-Acetyl-2,3,4,5-tetrahydropyridine is responsible for the biscuit or cracker-like flavor present in baked goods such as bread, popcorn, and tortilla products.
 The structurally related compound 2-acetyl-1-pyrroline has a similar smell and also occurs naturally without heating.
 The compound gives varieties of cooked rice and the herb pandan (Pandanus amaryllifolius) their typical smells.
 Both compounds have odor thresholds below 0.06 nanograms per liter.